PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 2. Populate a `LocalPositionMeasurement` [struct](https://auterion.github.io/px4-ros2-interface-lib/structpx4__ros2_1_1LocalPositionMeasurement.html) with your measurements.
 3. Pass the struct to the `LocalPositionMeasurementInterface`'s [update](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1LocalPositionMeasurementInterface.html#a6fd180b944710716d418b2cfe1c0c8e3) method.

-The available pose and velocity reference frames for your measurements are defined by the following `enum`'s:
+The available pose and velocity reference frames for your measurements are defined by the following `enum`s:
 ```cpp
 enum class PoseFrame
 {